 For the investors, Real Estate investment in Dubai is a hotbed, with a diverse property distribution from low & medium range to ultra-luxury properties are available in the UAE.

-Overall, compared to the world’s popular real estate hubs like Shanghai, London, United States, the property prices in Dubai are considered competitive offering fair rental yields.
+Overall, while comparing the world’s popular real estate hubs such as Shanghai, London, United States, the property prices in Dubai are competitive and offer a fair rental yields.